jannecederberg/jannecederberg.github.io/_posts/2015-07-22-get-notified-by-email-if-your-website-is-down.md

 Boot up your RaspberryPi and hook it with a monitor and keyboard or alternatively log into it using SSH.
 If you're running Windows on your laptop/desktop that you're reading this on, use [PuTTY for the SSH connection][putty-to-rpi].
 The default Raspbian username and password can be seen on the Raspbian download page.

+### Changing your RaspberryPi password

+You SHOULD NOT be running your RaspberryPi with the default username and password.
+Change your password now by running:

+{% highlight bash %}
+passwd
+{% endhighlight %}

 ### Installing dependencies

 Now that you've got your RaspberryPi "under your fingertips", either with monitor+keyboard or over SSH, issue the following command at the shell (the black screen with white text):